Teleostomi

-Teleostomi is an obsolete clade of jawed vertebrates that supposedly includes the tetrapods, bony fish, and the wholly extinct acanthodian fish.
+Teleostomi (from Greek τελεος, complete + Greek στόμα, mouth) is an obsolete taxon of jawed vertebrates that supposedly includes the tetrapods, bony fish, and the wholly extinct acanthodian fish.
 Key characters of this group include an operculum and a single pair of respiratory openings, features which were lost or modified in some later representatives.
 The teleostomes include all jawed vertebrates except the chondrichthyans and the extinct class Placodermi.